What Are the Signs of an Impending Drug Relapse?

 Your next step should be to make a plan for how to avoid those triggers that caused the relapse so that they no longer are a major concern.
 You can always get help from your sponsor or support network or you can go to a rehab facility for inpatient or outpatient care to support a new phase in your recovery.

-We offer a wide variety of treatment options at Laguna Treatment Hospital that include different types of therapies, support groups and alumni networks.
+We offer a wide variety of treatment options at Laguna Treatment Center that include different types of therapies, support groups and alumni networks.
 For a customized course back to recovery, give us a call 24/7 at .

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.